aduggin/accessibility-notes/README.md

 # Accessibility Notes

-A place for making [notes and resources about accessibility](https://github.com/aduggin/accessibility-notes/wiki)
+A place for making and sharing [notes and resources about accessibility](https://github.com/aduggin/accessibility-notes/wiki)